Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Introduction

 The identities~\eqref{Dual-Cauchy}--\eqref{Littlewood-D} can be viewed as Euler characteristics of the Bernstein--Gelfand--Gelfand (BGG) complex for the trivial representation of each classical group.
 The following example is an informal preview.

 \begin{ex} Throughout this example, we refer to Figure~\ref{fig:example intro}, which shows two posets.
 The poset elements are highest weights for $\gl_4$ and $\gl_3$, respectively.
-On the left side we consider the Hermitian symmetric pair $(\g,\k) = (\ssD_4,\ssA_3) = (\so_4, \gl_4)$; see Section~\ref{sub:Hermitian pairs} for the general theory of Hermitian symmetric pairs $(\g,\k)$ and parabolic subalgebras $\q$ of Hermitian type.
-The poset shown on the left-hand side represents the BGG--Lepowsky complex of the trivial representation of $\so_4$; that is to say, the complex is a free in terms of parabolic Verma modules $N_{\pi^*} \coloneqq U(\g) \otimes_{U(\q)} F_{\pi^*}$, where $F_{\pi^*}$ is the (dual of the) simple $\gl_4$-module whose highest weight is the partition $\pi$.
-In the figure, we depict each parabolic Verma module $N_{\pi^*}$ as the Young diagram of the partition $\pi$ (decorated with the symbol $*$).
+On the left side we consider the Hermitian symmetric pair $(\g,\k) = (\ssD_4,\ssA_3) = (\so_8, \gl_4)$; see Section~\ref{sub:Hermitian pairs} for the general theory of Hermitian symmetric pairs $(\g,\k)$ and parabolic subalgebras $\q$ of Hermitian type.
+The poset shown on the left-hand side represents the BGG--Lepowsky complex of the trivial representation of $\so_8$; that is to say, the complex is a free resolution in terms of parabolic Verma modules $N_{\pi^*} \coloneqq U(\g) \otimes_{U(\q)} F_{\pi^*}$, where $F_{\pi^*}$ is the (dual of the) simple $\gl_4$-module whose highest weight is the partition $\pi$.
+In the figure, we represent each parabolic Verma module $N_{\pi^*}$ by the Young diagram of the partition $\pi$ (decorated with the symbol $*$).
 The empty diagram $\bullet$ on top therefore represents the first term $N_0$ in the resolution, while the diagram just below it represents the second term $N_{(1,1)^*}$, and so forth.
-Several Young diagrams at the same level in the resolution should be understood as the direct sum of the corresponding parabolic Verma modules.
-Each arrow is the canonical map between parabolic Verma modules.
+Two Young diagrams at the same level in the resolution should be understood as the direct sum of the corresponding parabolic Verma modules.
+Each arrow denotes the canonical map between parabolic Verma modules.
 We also label the Young diagram of each $\pi$ with the dimension of the corresponding $\gl_4$-module $F_{\pi^*}$.
 Similarly, on the right-hand side of Figure~\ref{fig:example intro}, we consider the Hermitian symmetric pair $(\ssC_3,\ssA_2) = (\sp_6,\gl_3)$.
-Just as on the left, the poset represents the BGG complex of the trivial representation of $\sp_6$, where this time the Young diagram of $\pi$ stands for the simple $\gl_3$-module $F_{\pi^*}$.
+Just as on the left, the poset represents the BGG complex of the trivial representation of $\sp_6$, where this time the Young diagrams are highest weights for $\gl_3$.